hariactive/javascript/README.md

 # javascript
-# Notes Java are provided in different files Above
+# Notes Javascript are provided in different files Above